Resort Uphill Access

 Are in-bounds areas suddenly the wild west backcountry?
 Yes and no. While new snow and weather events will certainly behave like snowpack in the backcountry, the underlying snow is very different from that of the true backcountry.
 Frequent avalanche mitigation, skier compaction, grooming and snowmaking all create a very different snowpack layering than what goes on in the backcountry.

-My advice: Do not assume that the avalanche problem you saw outside the boundary will behave or even be the same as the one you see inbounds.
+• Do not assume that the avalanche problem you saw outside the boundary will behave or even be the same as the one you see inbounds.
 Stay vigilant and critical.
 Create a theory daily about what and where the avalanche problem will be and go out and gather information to help confirm or disprove the theory.

 • Don’t assume the avalanches will be smaller, tamer or more manageable just because you are in a ski area.
 Don’t imagine, for instance, that new snow is stable if it rests on a steep mogul field.

 I’ve been seeing various posts from avalanche centers about treating in-bounds areas as backcountry.
 This is absolutely solid advice and will help keep you out of trouble.
-Consider:

-Active Avalanche Mitigation – while resorts work to shut down they are still working to keep their workers safe on the hill.
+While resorts work to shut down they are still working to keep their workers safe on the hill.
 This means that some resorts have maintained some level of patrol staffing and are doing mitigation to maintain travel routes and infrastructure safety.

-The first is mitigated avalanches running into terrain we are traveling in.
+1) Mitigated avalanches running into terrain we are traveling in.
 If you are following the resort’s uphill travel policy and posted signage, this is a highly unlikely encounter.
 So again, respect the signs and rules.
 They’re in place for everyone’s safety, workers on the hill as well as visitors like you.

-Second, while resorts will mitigate slide paths that threaten work and travel routes, many paths do not.
+2) Second, while resorts will mitigate slide paths that threaten work and travel routes, many paths do not.
 Resorts may not mitigate to the same extent as usual, in fact, act as if there is no mitigation at all (as there likely isn’t any).
 This creates a set of highly variable avalanche conditions and requires keen observation and interpretation of clues and test results.
 A great run on a slope the patrol mitigated could be a nightmare on an adjacent unmitigated slope.

+The take away?
 Pay attention, and don’t assume a fresh bomb crater means the slope is safe.
 All it means is that it got tested.
 Without more info, a crater is about as useful for assessment as a set of tracks.